WELCOME TO THE GALAPAGOS KIDS SEA CAMP FAMILY DIVE VACATION

 The Galapagos is a great place to dive all year-round!
 Give us a call 1.803.419.2556 about booking this “Bucket List” adventure if you can’t make the July trip.

-The Galapagos Islands are rated #1 for diving, education, adventure, and diversity
+The Northern Galapagos Islands family dive adventure trip to Darwin and Wolf are rated #1 for diving, education, adventure, and diversity

 This dive trip is truly for the intrepid traveler.
 If you want to truly share a memory to last a lifetime, then join Kids Sea Camp for our 12th Family Dive Adventure week to the Northern Galapagos Islands.
 We have privately chartered the luxury 16 passenger Galapagos Sky liveaboard and 11 Ecuadorian Crew Members, including dive instructors and private park guides.
 Our Kids Sea Camp staff instructor Fraser Purdon who is also a Tech instructor and Scubapro representative will be leading this family dive trip with his 15-year-old daughter Sophie Purdon a PADI Master Diver.
 Fraser will be teaching photo classes, tips, and tricks with using the new Sealife HD 2.0 video camera and the New DC2000 underwater camera systems.